The Ugly Truth About Food Waste In America

 IRA FLATOW, HOST:

-Up next, some food for thought as you chomp your Thanksgiving leftovers.
+Up next, an entirely different kind of food problem.
 Recycling paper and plastic, as you know, is an effective way to save money and energy.
 So why not recycle all the uneaten food that goes to waste?
 And there is an awful lot of it.
-Forty percent of the food in the U.S. today goes uneaten, which means Americans are throwing out the equivalent of $165 billion worth of food each year.
+Forty percent of the food in the U.S. today goes uneaten, which means Americans are throwing out the equivalent of 165 billion - with a B - billion dollars worth of food each year.
 But that's not all.
 Food waste, as it decays in landfills, also produces methane, which is a potent greenhouse gas.

 DANA GUNDERS: Great to be here.
 Thank you.

 FLATOW: Thank you.
 Jonathan Bloom is author of wastefood.com and "American Wasteland: How America Throws Away Nearly Half of Its Food (and What We Can Do About It)."
 He's joining us from Durham, North Carolina.[POST-BROADCAST CORRECTION: Jonathan Bloom's blog site is wastedfood.com, not wastefood.com.]

 FLATOW: Well, that is a tremendous amount of food wasted.
 I don't think anybody really understands, Dana, that there's this much wastage going on.

 GUNDERS: It's true.
 It's - it was surprising to me, and I think it's as surprising to most people who hear it, that we are throwing away just mountains of food.

 FLATOW: Has this increased over the years, or has this remained constant?

 GUNDERS: No. We've seen it increase quite a bit.
 The estimate is that it's about 50 percent more food that's wasted today per person than in the mid-'70s.